Cloud-Kid/d0wn/README.md

 ## 5- Select the services you want to run !

-The docker-compose with every services included can be downloaded on the GitHub project repository
+The docker-compose file with every services included can be downloaded on the GitHub project repository

 List of the official supported services :
 ```